TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-replication-createordeletereadreplicas.md

   No. Only asynchronous mode of replication is supported.
 This helps with non-impact for application writes and commits at the primary site.

 * **What technology you use for replica?** <br>
-  PostgreSQL's native WAL streaming replication is used.
+  We use the PostgreSQL native WAL streaming replication.

 * **What use cases involve read replicas server?** <br>
   Read replicas servers serve two purposes.
   1. Offload read queries to read replica so that your primary server can serve write requests more efficiently.
   2. Help with disaster recovery where, if the primary server unavailable, you can fail over to the read replica.

-* **While creating new replica, why my preferred region not listed?** <br>
+* **While creating new replica, why is my preferred region not listed?** <br>
   The list of available cross-regions depends on your master server's region.
-Visit the [read replica documentation for more information](https://docs.microsoft.com/azure/postgresql/concepts-read-replicas#cross-region-replication).
+For more information, see the [read replica documentation](https://docs.microsoft.com/azure/postgresql/concepts-read-replicas#cross-region-replication).
 We are working to expand to more regions in the future.

 * **How do I connect to the replica server?** <br>
-  Replica server is a physically separate server with its own end point (host).
+  The replica server is a physically separate server with its own end point (host).
 You can connect to the replica server using its end point and using the `username@replica-server-name` user name.

 * **How do I find the replica lag?** <br>
    You can monitor replica lag and maximum replica lag across many replicas in Azure portal.
 You can even set alerts if the lag exceeds certain threshold; for example, > 10 minutes.

-* **Why i am seeing excessive replica lag?** <br>
+* **Why am I seeing excessive replica lag?** <br>
-  In many cases, the source server may be doing a heavy, write-intensive workload that needs to be transmitted to the remote region.
+  In many cases, the source server is performing a heavy, write-intensive workload that needs to be transmitted to the remote region.
 PostgreSQL's apply of WAL at the replica is usually single-threaded.
 This can introduce the lag.

 * **What do I do if the replica lag is in hours, although my server is small in size (few GBs)?** <br>
   In such cases, it is faster to just drop the replica server and re-create a fresh replica server.

-* **Why is the Add Replica button idisabled?** <br>
+* **Why is the Add Replica button disabled?** <br>
   1. Refresh the Replication portal page
   2. Confirm that you've selected **replica** or **logical** for your replication support level.
 [Learn more about these settings](https://docs.microsoft.com/azure/postgresql/concepts-read-replicas#prerequisites).
   3. Restart the server